markhamilton/EVE/README.md

 1. Provide a simulated physics sandbox for you to test space flight in.
 2. Take part in first-person test flights or perform batch simulations.
-3. Graphical interface using Ogre3D and command-line interface using ncurses.
+3. Graphical interface using Irrlicht and command-line interface using ncurses.
 4. Send simulated sensor output interface to an 8086 emulator running your flight control software
 5. Plug in live flight hardware to test hardware logic.
 6. Use physical switches and VR head mounted displays (HMD) to get a realistic test drive.